Scaling Algorithms for Weighted Matching in General Graphs: The Algorithm

 Reweighting is a conceptual trick that simplifies the presentation and some proofs.
 A practical implementation would simulate this step without actually modifying the edge weights.

 Liquidating small blossoms increases $y(u)$ from 0 to $\sum_{\operatorname{Small}\, B\in\Omega',\, u\in B} z(B)/2$, which {\em temporarily} destroys the property that $yz(V)$ is within $O(n)$ of optimal.
 Let $B'$ be a {\em maximal} former small blossom.
 We repeatedly execute $\PQSearch(F)$ from the set $F$ of free vertices in $B'$ with maximum $y$-value $Y$ until one of three events occurs (i) $|F|$ decreases, because an augmenting path is discovered, (ii) $|F|$ increases because $Y-Y'$ dual adjustments have been performed, where $Y'$ is the 2nd largest $y$-value of a free vertex in $B'$, or (iii) the $y$-values of all vertices in $F$ become zero.
 Because $B'$ is small there can be at most $O(|B'|) = O(\tau)$ executions that stop due to (i) and (ii).
 We prove that conducting Edmonds' searches in exactly this way has two useful properties.
-First, no edge straddling $B'$ ever becomes eligible, so the search is {\em confined} the subgraph induced by $B'$, and second, when the $y$-values of free vertices are zero, $yz(V)$ is restored to be within $O(n)$ of optimal.
+First, no edge straddling $B'$ ever becomes eligible, so the search is {\em confined to} the subgraph induced by $B'$, and second, when the $y$-values of free vertices are zero, $yz(V)$ is restored to be within $O(n)$ of optimal.
 Each of these Edmonds' searches can form new weighted blossoms, but because of the first property they all must be {\em small}.
 The second property is essential for the next step: efficiently finding a near-perfect matching.

-After inherited blossoms have been dealt with we must match up all but $O(n/\tau)$ vertices.
-At this stage we switch from satisfying Property~\ref{prop:CS} to Property~\ref{prop:RCS} and call $\SearchOne(F)$ $\tau$ times using eligibility Criterion~\ref{crit2}, where $F$ is the set of all free vertices.
+After inherited blossoms have been dealt with, we switch from satisfying Property~\ref{prop:CS} to Property~\ref{prop:RCS} and call $\SearchOne(F)$ $\tau$ times using eligibility Criterion~\ref{crit2}, where $F$ is the set of all free vertices.
 We prove that this leaves at most $O(n/\tau)$ free vertices.
 Note that large blossoms can only be introduced during the calls to $\SearchOne$.
 Since we only perform $\tau$ dual adjustments, we can bound the sum of $z$-values of all new large blossoms by $O(n)$.

 To end the $i$th scale we artificially match up all free vertices with dummy vertices and zero-weight edges, yielding a perfect matching.
 Thus, the input graph $G_{i+1}$ to scale $i+1$ is always $G$ supplemented with some dummy pendants (degree one vertices) that have accrued over scales 1 through $i$.
 Pendants can never appear in a blossom.